ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``DOT_OR_USCORE``: (Default: "_")
    This variable sets the separator character(s) to use in the names of the grid, mosaic, and orography fixed files.
 Ideally, the same separator should be used in the names of these fixed files as in the surface climatology fixed files.
 Valid values: ``"_"`` | ``"."``

-   ..
-COMMENT: It also says "Ideally, the same separator should be used in the names of these fixed files as the surface climatology fixed files (which always use a "." as the separator), i.e. ideally DOT_OR_USCORE should be set to "." "  --> Does it have to be set to "_" in the SRW App?

 Set File Name Parameters
 ----------------------------